birdwcp/QCS/README.md

 <div align="center">
 <img width="800" alt="image" src="./fig/framework.png">
 </div>
-On facial expression datasets, images labeled with significant features are mingled with complex and numerous unlabeled redundant features.
-Facial expression recognition (FER) encounters the challenges of inter-class similarity and intra-class variances, making it difficult to mine clean features.
-To refine features, we introduce Cross Similarity Attention (CSA) to mine richer intrinsic information from image pairs, overcoming a limitation when the Scaled Dot-Product Attention of ViT is directly applied to calculate the similarity between two different images.
+Facial expression recognition faces challenges where labeled significant features in datasets are mixed with unlabeled redundant ones.
+In this paper, we introduce Cross Similarity Attention (CSA) to mine richer intrinsic information from image pairs, overcoming a limitation when the Scaled Dot-Product Attention of ViT is directly applied to calculate the similarity between two different images.
 Based on CSA, we simultaneously minimize intra-class differences and maximize inter-class differences at the fine-grained feature level through interactions among multiple branches.
 Contrastive residual distillation is utilized to transfer the information learned in the cross module back to the base network.
-We ingeniously design a four-branch centrally symmetric network, named Quadruplet Cross Similarity (QCS).
-This network alleviates gradient conflicts arising from the cross module while simultaneously reducing the number of interaction modules.
-The framework achieves balanced and stable training by adaptively extracting discriminative features while isolating redundant ones.
+We ingeniously design a four-branch centrally symmetric network, named Quadruplet Cross Similarity (QCS), which alleviates gradient conflicts arising from the cross module and achieves balanced and stable training.
+It can adaptively extract discriminative features while isolating redundant ones.
 The cross-attention modules exist during training, and only one base branch is retained during inference, resulting in no increase in inference time.
+Our proposed method  achieves state-of-the-art performance results on several FER datasets.

 ## Installation
 We have only tested the code on Windows in PyCharm.